wtsi-hgi/yascp/README.md

 # scRNA analysis with Yascp: Comprehensive Documentation

 Welcome to the documentation for `nf-core/yascp`, a versatile pipeline designed to address a broad spectrum of research questions in the field.
 The pipeline's flexibility and array of features make it a powerful tool, though its complexity can seem daunting at first.
-Our documentation is organized into specific sections to help you get started, understand the pipeline's output, and explore various usage scenarios.
+We organized this documentation into specific sections to help you:
+    - get started
+    - understand the pipeline's output
+    - explore various usage scenarios

 ## Getting Started
 - ### **[Usage](usage.md)**
-  This section offers a detailed guide on operating the pipeline, including an overview of its functionality, instructions for execution, and explanations of command-line options.
-Whether you're a novice or an experienced user, this guide is designed to provide a solid foundation for running `nf-core/yascp` effectively.
+ Detailed guide on operating the pipeline, including an overview of its functionality, instructions for execution, and explanations of command-line options.
 ## Understanding Your Results
 - ### **[Output](output.md)**
   Dive into the results produced by the pipeline with this comprehensive overview.
 Learn how to interpret the different outputs and the insights they offer into your data.

-## Detailed Tutorials
+## Explore various usage scenarios

-For users looking to tailor the pipeline to specific needs, we offer a series of tutorials covering a wide range of use cases:
+How to tailor nf-core/yascp to specific needs -  tutorials covering a wide range of use cases, contact us to suggest a new one/add your tutorial:

 <!---
 - **[Running the Full Pipeline](full_pipeline_tutorial.md):** A step-by-step guide to executing the complete workflow.
 - **[Excluding Cellbender Ambient RNA Removal](no_cb_full_pipeline.md):** Opt for this tutorial if GPU resources are unavailable.
 - **[Full pipeline with available Genotypes](full_pipeline_GT__tutorial.md):**
 -->

-- **Focusing on Specific Components:** Tailored instructions for running only certain parts of the pipeline:
+- **Focusing on Specific Components:** Running only certain parts of the pipeline:
     - ### [Celltype Assignment](celltype_tutorial.md)
     - ### [Cellbender Ambient RNA Removal](ambient_rna_removal_tutorial.md)
     - ### [Doublet Detection](doublet_detection_tutorial.md)